1. TDEmass – Mass inference method for tidal disruption events.

 TDEmass is a tool for interpretation of Tidal Disruption Event (TDE) observations.
 In TDEs, a supermassive black hole at the center of a galaxy tears apart an ordinary star; the debris is placed on highly eccentric orbits and, in ways that remain controversial, ultimately produces a very bright flare.
 The spectrum of the optical/UV light in this flare is generally well described by a black body with temperature ~ few 10,000 K.

-Using this tool, one can infer the mass of the black hole () and the mass of the star () involved in a TDE by solving two non-linear algebraic equations derived in Ryu+2020 (https://ui.adsabs.harvard.edu/abs/2020arXiv200713765R/abstract) (Equations 9 and 10).
+) and the mass of the star ( ) involved in a TDE by solving two non-linear algebraic equations derived in Ryu+2020 (https://ui.adsabs.harvard.edu/abs/2020arXiv200713765R/abstract) (Equations 9 and 10).
 These equations arise from a physical model for the optical/UV luminosity in which the energy for this light is generated by dissipation in shocks near the debris’ orbital apocenter.
 They may be written in the following form:

 (1)